smtp132/whitepaper/whitepaper.md

 ## 3.9 Early Team

-Xu Chaoyi
+Charlie Xu

 Founder & CEO.
 Founding partner of BKFUND.
 Graduated from Anhui University, Charlie has served high-tech companies such as iFLYTEK, Huawei and ZTE, etc. With 13 years of rich experience in R&D, marketing, management and entrepreneurial incubation practice, he was selected as "National Outstanding Innovation and Entrepreneurship Mentor" by the Ministry of Education.
 He is also the early participant and investor in the blockchain industry.

-Yang Yanqing
+Frank Yang

 Co-founder, CTO.
 Former ZTE corporate level agile coach.
 Frank graduated from Xidian University in Cyber Security and Cryptography, and has 16 years of experience in software development, 6 years of experience in project management and process improvement, directed multiple teams from traditional R&D to agile mode transformation.

-Huang Qiaomeng
+Tom Huang

 Co-founder & COO.
 Co-founder of BKFUND and Hashgard.
 He graduated from the University of Macau, and then served in a Fortune 500 company.
 He has extensive experience in blockchain, previously a senior analyst of a top-tier blockchain investment company-Fenbushi Capital, where he focused on industry research and investments in blockchain projects.